davidtucker/davidtucker-blog/contents/colophon/index.md

 ## Hosting & Deployment

 The site is currently hosted on Amazon S3.
 For more information on how to host a static site using Amazon S3, refer to my post titled [Deploying Static Sites to Amazon S3](http://www.cnn.com/).
 I currently use a custom shell script to handle all content preparation (minification, formatting, etc...) and deployment to Amazon S3.
-I am investigating switching to [Grunt](http://gruntjs.com/) for an upcoming release.
+I use [Grunt](http://gruntjs.com/) to handle all of my build and deployment process.
+You can check out my [Gruntfile.js](https://github.com/davidtucker/davidtucker-blog/blob/develop/Gruntfile.js) to see how I handle these items.

 ## Source Code

-I have provided the source code for this site on Github as both an example of my work as well as a tool for other developers looking to create a similar site using Wintersmith.
+I have provided the <a href="https://github.com/davidtucker/davidtucker-blog" target="_blank">source code for this site</a> on Github as both an example of my work as well as a tool for other developers looking to create a similar site using Wintersmith.
 It is released under a BSD license, which means you must attribute me if you choose to reuse elements from my source code.
 If you wish to resue some elements without attribution, please [contact me](/about/#contact).